 3. Bunny Chow: This is not what it sounds like.
 There are no bunnies in bunny chow and it’s not animal feed that you’d pick up at a farm store.
 This is pure comfort food.
 A rich Malay chicken or lamb curry with chunks of carrots and potatoes drenched in a delicious blend of spices.
 The best part is that it’s traditionally served in a hallowed out loaf of bread that soaks up all the flavorful sauce.
-Want to see how it’s made?
-Check out the video where I remake it at home.
-It’s delicious … but still not quite the same as having it in South Africa.

 4. Game Meats and Braai: If you’re a steak-lover, then you have to try some of South Africa’s game meats such as kudu, springbok, and ostrich.
-And the best way to taste them is at a braai, a traditional South African barbeque.
+And the best way to taste them is at a braai, a traditional South African barbecue.
 Don’t be afraid.
 This won’t be like an episode of Bizarre Foods, I promise you.
 Instead, it will be like a great steak-tasting.
 If you’re a fan of filet minion, try Springbok.
 It is a sort of antelope that is similar in taste to this tender cut of steak.
 Kudu is more like dear, with a rich and gamey flavor.
 Ostrich was probably my favorite as it’s the leanest red meat available.
 Even though it’s a bird, I assure you, it’s red meat.
 Order it sliced thin carpaccio style for a great appetizer.